What are Safety Protocols at Twin Rocks?

 - Enhanced measures for food safety.

-- Changes in programming to support learning, enriching activities, and safety for small groups.
+- Changes in programming to support learning, enriching activities within safety protocols.

 - A new arrival process to maintain physical distancing and limit exposure between groups.

-By strict adherence to the State of Oregon’s Outdoor Recreation Guidance safety procedures (see below) in addition to our usual rigorous standards, we can offer a safe, fun, and meaningful summer for all our guests.
+Twin Rocks asks campers to comply with the State of Oregon’s Outdoor Recreation Guidance safety procedures (see below) in addition to the camp’s usual rigorous standards, thereby providing a fun and meaningful summer for all our guests.
 We also believe that now more than ever we all need the beauty of creation, joyful and relaxed time with family, and the story of Jesus’ love for us.

 We look forward to seeing you this summer at Twin Rocks!